jamejone/jamejone/README.md

 ## How to reach me 📫

-These days, the best way to get my attention give me a shout on social media via [Instagram](https://www.instagram.com/mrjonze) or [Twitter](https://twitter.com/james_output).
+These days, the best way to get my attention is to give me a shout on social media via [Instagram](https://www.instagram.com/mrjonze) or [Twitter](https://twitter.com/james_output).

 If you must, you can also reach me by email at james dot russel dot jones at gmail dot com, but we warned that I may not see your message.